8 Slow Morning Rituals to Bring Hygge into Your Day

 After drinking water, I begin my morning coffee ritual.

-I love using Coffeebrewers for my morning coffee because it makes just the right amount.
+I love using these adaptogenic coffee blends for my morning "coffee" because it makes just the right amount.
 The process also makes for a nice and simple coffee ritual.
-I pour hot water into the brew bag and wait 5-6 minutes before pouring it into my cup.
-While I wait for my coffee to “brew,” I step out into my garden and enjoy the sound of singing birds.
+I pour the contents into a mug with hot water and wait a few minutes before that first sip.
+While I wait for my drink, I step out into my garden and enjoy the sound of singing birds.

 When my coffee is ready, I pour it out into my favorite mug.
 I wrap my hands around the cup and feel the warmth.
 I breathe in, bring my mind back to my body, and become fully present.
 At that moment, I am not lost in the past, future, or in projects, or my worries; I am free from all these afflictions.
 And in this state of being free, I enjoy my coffee, savoring each sip and noticing the different flavors.
 This is my moment of happiness and peace.